cleesmith/writing_fodder/README.md

 - Text to Proper Chunks - formats text in 1000-5000 character segments for TextToSpeech

 All browser tools work directly in your web browser without sending data to a server, ensuring your writing remains private and secure.

+> Say goodbye to the blank page or that blinking, not the best writing, but now you got fodder that followed instructions.

 Best of luck with your writing!